 By OotP I had finally managed to peel it off and relegate it to the waste bin, and frankly, that came as a relief.
 But then I had to reconsider the idea all over again after Slughorn spent a whole book trying to throw the pair of them into proximity.

 And I still could not buy it.
-I thought there may have been a brief interaction between them in 6th year, but even if there was I didn’t think it was going to amount to what the fans wanted it to amount to.
+I thought there may have been a brief interaction between them in 6th year, since at that point we hadn’t yet been told about Lily kicking him to the curb when he tried to apologize, but even if there was I didn’t think it was going to amount to what the fans wanted it to amount to.
 As I have already pointed out above, I thought that Snape already had ample motivation to do his part in bringing down the Dark Lord without adding the dubious motivation of the “love for a good woman”.

 Or not the one she admitted to.

 • • • •

 The saving grace of the Potterverse may very well be Love, but it was emphatically not romantic love.
 In fact, HBP could readily serve as a crash course for an introduction to Rowling’s apparent opinion of the relevance of romantic love to anything of substance.
 Only Bill and Fleur seem to have got it right.
 The ballots were still out on Remus/Tonks.
 And none of the kids came within hailing distance of even being able to scrape a “pass”

 Think about it.
 The only form of Love that had actually done anything in the whole series so far had been a mother’s sacrifice for her child.
 A love so “fundamental” as to be often confused with a biological imperative.
 This may be regarded as overwhelmingly sentimental, but it sure ain’t romantic.